 5. Keep an Eye on the Physical Context

-The experience of using any product or service isn’t just about a person’s preferences.
-It’s also about the environment in which that product may be used.
-Are there obstacles present in the settings where they perform their tasks?
-If somebody spends his or her life wearing thick rubber gloves, your sophisticated touch-screen interface may not work very well.
+The user experience of a product or service isn’t just about a person’s preferences.
+It’s also about the environment in which they use the product.
+What’s around your users as they use the product?
+Are there obstacles present as they perform their tasks?
+If your users wear thick rubber gloves for the majority of their working day for example, it should be no surprise when your sophisticated touch-screen interface is not received as well as you’d hoped!

 6. Don’t Start with Solutions in Mind

-The easiest way to introduce bias into your research is to have a solution in mind.
-It will guide your questioning, observations, and understanding in the direction you want rather than the direction of your users, and you may not even realize it.
+You’ll find that bias will creep into your research very easily if you start the design process with solutions in mind.
+These premature design ideas will guide your research questions, observations and understanding in the direction you want rather than in the direction your users want.
+And the worst thing is, you may not even realize you’re doing it!
 As the great Sherlock Holmes (or rather, Sir Arthur Conan Doyle) once quipped:

 “It is a capital mistake to theorize before you have all the evidence.
 It biases the judgment.”

 – Sherlock Holmes, A Study in Scarlet (1887)

 It is much better to conduct research with a fresh and open mind and only once the research phase is complete, should you start to use the data you’ve obtained to develop solutions.
 This doesn’t mean you can’t introduce solutions in ethnographic research (user testing is important, after all) but it does mean you should introduce those ideas at an appropriate time—i.e. once you’ve had a chance to observe your users without bias.
 Always keep in mind the first step in any user experience, human-centered or design thinking process is to get to know your users.
 Solutions come later!